Karimmdjdb/ipeek/README.md

-# iPeek
+# IPeek

-**iPeek** is a lightweight web tool that helps you quickly calculate key information about an IP network.
+**IPeek** is a lightweight web tool that helps you quickly calculate key information about an IP network.

 Given an IP address and a subnet mask, iPeek will instantly compute: